xenforo-ltd/docs/docs/templating-language.md

 ```html
 <xf:username  user="{$xf.visitor.username}"  notooltip="true"  />
 ```
-The Username tag takes the following arguments:
+The Username tag takes the following attributes:

 -   `user` - The XenForo User Object to display the name of.
 -   `notooltip` - Whether or not the tool-tip should be disabled.